• About

 Amkar station sold for N220 while major stations like A A Rano and Aliko Oil now sell for N185, rising from N165.

-A commercial driver, Malam Salisu Musa, said he observed the increase on Tuesday and that has affected fares.
+A commercial driver, Malam Salisu Musa, said he observed the increase on Tuesday, which has affected fares.

 A member of the Independent Petroleum Marketers Association of Nigeria (IPMAN), Oladele Amusan, said the marketers have no choice because the cost of running their stations has increased following the hike in diesel prices.